 The patient's general practitioner should consider an individualised supportive care assessment where appropriate to identify the needs of an individual, their carer and family.
+If the general practitioner is treating the patient, the patient should be appropriately counselled with respect to prognosis and risk of recurrence, along with advice on sun protection behaviours.
+If the general practitioner's knowledge does not have the required depth, so long as the melanoma has been excised in the biopsy, the patient should be informed that a short delay to seeing a specialist will not be harmful.
+The general practitioner should outline to the patient the likely next step in management.
 Refer to appropriate support services as required.
 See validated screening tools mentioned in Principle 4 'Supportive care'.

-A number of specific needs may arise for patients at this time:
+Specific needs may arise for patients at this time:

-- assistance for dealing with the emotional distress and/or anger of dealing with a potential cancer diagnosis, anxiety/depression (particularly regarding potential loss of fertility), interpersonal problems and adjustment difficulties - · management of physical symptoms including pain, fatigue and mobility issues - nutritional assessment and weight management where appropriate - encouragement and support to increase levels of exercise (Cormie et al. 2018; Hayes et al. 2019).
+- assistance for dealing with the emotional distress and/or anger of dealing with a potential cancer diagnosis, anxiety/depression, interpersonal problems and adjustment difficulties - encouragement and support to increase levels of exercise (Cormie et al. 2018; Hayes et al. 2019).

-For more information refer to the National Institute for Health and Care Excellence 2015 guidelines, Suspected cancer: recognition and referral https://www.nice.org.uk/guidance/ng12/chapter/Recommendations-on-patient-support-safety-netting-and-the-diagnostic-process>.
+For more information refer to the National Institute for Health and Care Excellence 2015 guidelines, Suspected cancer: recognition and referral <www.nice.org.uk/guidance/ng12/chapter/ Recommendations-on-patient-support-safety-netting-and-the-diagnostic-process>.